BenHighsted/SudokuSolver/README.md

 # SudokuSolver

 I am creating a C# program to solve sudoku problems.

-For a start, I will just use a text format to display the results, but I would like to have a visual representation of the backtracking algorithm working.
+As of right now, the algorithm just solves a problem with no visual aspects, and is just a terminal application.
+Next I will be creating a visual so that users can see the algorithm working.
+(Most likely with WPF).